-NEW: A Tornado Watch has been issued for the Capital Area ahead of late-night storms
+UPDATE: Line of strong storms nearing Capital Area, Tornado Watch remains in effect

 Latest Weather Blog

-NEW: A Tornado Watch has been issued for the Capital Area ahead of late-night storms

-The National Weather Service has issued a Tornado Watch for East Baton Rouge, West Baton Rouge, Ascension, Iberville, East Feliciana, Livingston, Pointe Coupee, St. Helena, Tangipahoa, and West Feliciana Parishes, as well as Amite and Wilkinson Counties until 4 a.m.
+While many will escape severe weather, isolated instances of it cannot be ruled out.
+The main concerns are gusty winds, a tornado or two, and spotty large hail.
+The line of storms should exit east of I-55 by 2 a.m.
 Monday.
+Stay weather-aware for the next couple of hours.
+Download the Storm Station Weather App, and ensure your alerts are turned on to receive any immediate warnings.
+View the latest radar imagery below:

+A Tornado Watch remains in effect for East Baton Rouge, West Baton Rouge, Ascension, Iberville, East Feliciana, Livingston, Pointe Coupee, St. Helena, Tangipahoa, and West Feliciana Parishes, as well as Amite and Wilkinson Counties until 4 a.m.
+Monday.

 A TORNADO WATCH means conditions are favorable for tornadoes and/or damaging winds in and around the watch area.
 Be on the lookout for threatening weather conditions and listen for later statements and possible warnings.
 If a tornado warning is issued, seek shelter in a low-level, interior room of a sturdy building.
 Take pets (on a leash) with you, have on hard-soled shoes, monitor storm coverage on a wireless device, and cover your head in the event of wind or tornado impact.
 For more on tornado safety, CLICK HERE.

-Note: UPDATE: Line of strong storms nearing Capital Area, Tornado Watch remains in effect UPDATE - 12 a.m.
-Monday: To this point, storms have behaved as they continue pushing into areas northwest of Metro Baton Rouge.
-We are currently tracking new cells firing just east of the main line and monitoring closely for any sudden flare-ups.
-Storms will be through in a couple of hours.